Reviewing Lucira Health (LHDX) and Its Competitors

-Lucira Health (NASDAQ: LHDX) is one of 36 public companies in the “Diagnostic substances” industry, but how does it compare to its competitors?
-We will compare Lucira Health to related companies based on the strength of its dividends, profitability, risk, institutional ownership, analyst recommendations, earnings and valuation.
+Lucira Health (NASDAQ: LHDX) is one of 36 publicly-traded companies in the “Diagnostic substances” industry, but how does it compare to its competitors?
+We will compare Lucira Health to related businesses based on the strength of its analyst recommendations, earnings, valuation, dividends, risk, profitability and institutional ownership.

 Valuation and Earnings